maxman010101/startup/README.md

 - [X] **Images** - Added an image of the free chat logo(AI GENERATED) to the get topic page.
 - [X] **Login placeholder** - Login placeholder on main page, links to make chat page on submission submission text box for username and password, with login and create buttons.
 - [X] **DB data placeholder** - comment amounts, activity dates, and activity notifications pulled from database.
-- [X] **WebSocket placeholder** - number of comments, notifications, and dates of recent activity represent realtime data.
+- [X] **WebSocket placeholder** - number of comments, notifications, comments in chats, and dates of recent activity represent realtime data.

 ## 🚀 CSS deliverable